Benjy96/Wizziot/README.md

 Once the NPC's emotion has been influenced enough (determined by their emotional stability), then they will switch State/Goal.
 Their States/Goals (e.g. angryState) carry out actions determined by ScriptableObjects which can be created by a game designer.
 This entire framework allows EXTREME variation in the creation of enemy types.
 You can make an enemy prefab and modify their emotion weights, disposition, reluctance, and goals!

-For example: 1.)
+For example:
+1.)
 Attach EmotionChip to an enemy.
 2.)
 Set its emotional disposition and reluctance/emotional stability.
 3.)
-Create a State Object (ScriptableObject), e.g. Attack State, and modify its target variable, and whether it is hostile.
+Create a State Object (ScriptableObject), e.g.: Attack State, and modify its target variable, and whether it is hostile.
 4.)
 Drag this state into either the Angry, Calm, or Fear State.
 5.)
-Done.
+Add a spawner to the world, and hit Play.

 **Features**
 - Story System (Interactive, e.g., KOTOR)